jpegleg/serotinous-cone/README.md

 I would normally advocate for Calico or Cilium, but for this these little nodes, Flannel is perfect.
 The template leverages Ingress and keeps all the microservices within host, so no need to deal with inter-node optimization or mesh security.

+If you want to switch out flannel for a more fully featured CNI plugin, change the k3s install flags to include `--flannel-backend=none --disable-network-policy` and then afterwards install the appropriate CNI plugin.
+Most of my other templates for K3s do this, installing Calico for the CNI plugin.
+See more examples of K3S + Calico here: https://github.com/jpegleg/k3s-dragon-eggs/

 ### HostPath and shell script, oh my

 HostPath Volume mounts are often a bad thing, an anti-pattern in cloud native design.
 But when working at super small scale, it is great for productivity, speed, security, and reliability: just push out files over SSH, easy as that.